-Influenza activity remained low in the European Region.
-Low intensity of influenza activity was reported by all of the 42 reporting countries during week 45 2017.
-For the 2017/2018 influenza season to date, only sporadic influenza A and B viruses have been detected in sentinel and non-sentinel specimens.
+Influenza activity remained low across the European Region.
+Since week 40 2017, few influenza viruses have been detected in sentinel and non-sentinel specimens.
 Non-sentinel specimens include specimens from hospitals, schools, non-sentinel primary care facilities, nursing homes and other institutions.
-As of November 13th 2017, globally, influenza activity remained at low levels in the temperate zone of the northern hemisphere.
+For detections from sentinel surveillance systems, the proportions of influenza A(H1N1) pdm09 and A(H3N2) viruses were similar, while from non-sentinel sources most detections were A(H3N2).
+For both sentinel and non-sentinel surveillance systems, most influenza B viruses assigned to a lineage were B/Yamagata.
+While low in number (n=34), over 68% of the A(H3N2) viruses genetically characterised belonged to clade 3C.2a, the vaccine virus clade, as described in the WHO recommendations for vaccine composition for the northern hemisphere 2017-18.
+As of November 13th 2017, globally, influenza activity were reported in the temperate zone of the northern hemisphere.
 Declining levels of influenza activity were reported in the temperate zone of the southern hemisphere and in some countries of South and South East Asia.
 In Central America and the Caribbean, low influenza activity was reported in a few countries.
 Worldwide, influenza A(H3N2) and B viruses accounted for the majority of influenza detections.
 See ECDC and WHO influenza surveillance reports for further information.